davidson16807/tectonics.cpp/inc/math/analytic/rails/README.txt

 Railyards can be useful since they easily extend the properties of their contents, for instance:
  * for any class of function 𝔽, the railyard of 𝔽 is closed under addition
- * for any class of function 𝔽, if 𝔽 is closed under subtraction, multiplication, derivation, or integration, so to will the railyard of 𝔽.
+ * for any class of function 𝔽, if 𝔽 is closed under subtraction, multiplication, derivation, or integration, so too will the railyard of 𝔽.
 Trains can be useful since they minimize the number of terms that need to be calculated, The boxcars that underlie trains are disjoint, which permits trains to perform certain operations that would not be allowed on railyards.